zubinchopra/portaldocs/portal-sdk/templates/portalfx-deployment.md

 It is best practice to set up servers in every region for your extensions.
 If the extension content is primarily static, and all of its controller access is performed by ARM by using  CORS, then a CDN should be included as part of your solution.
 However, if the CDN goes down, the increase in latency by falling back to a different server location may result in a negative impact to your users.

 If your extension server uses controllers, there is some flexibility in how they are used.
 Typically,  messages across long distances suffer more from latency than throughput.
 For example, total network latency is not as noticeable for one long steady stream of data as it is for many small individual requests for status on many storage accounts.
 This is because the steady stream of data that is a file upload would be more of a "delay expected" moment that is infrequent, whereas the status messages are needed right away and very often.
-For file uploads, the extension would benefit from fewer servers that are strategically placed, but for messages, the extension would benefit from more servers that are geolocated with your clients.
+For file uploads, the extension would benefit from fewer servers that are strategically placed, but for messages, the extension benefits from working with more servers that are geolocated with your clients.

 <!-- TODO:  add "hotfix" info here for when developers need to walk their code into the 4 environments instead of waiting for the automated processes.-->